Skip to main content

 The optimal strategy shifts as the game progresses and the number of surviving countries shrinks.

-The single most important mechanic in the game is: only the #1 market cap country's holders can vote.
+The single most important mechanic in the game is: only the top holder of each alive country gets a vote.
+One seat per country, weighted by market-cap rank.

 This means:

-Smart players buy winner tokens before the countdown expires.
+Smart players decide where to be #1 before the countdown expires.
 The ideal strategy:

 The Nuke Target Selection Problem